-Then, we made our way into historic Ravenna, where we split into smaller groups to explore a whole host of attractions.
+Then, we made our way into historic Ravenna, where we split into smaller groups to explore a host of attractions.
 My group first stopped at the Neonian Orthodox Baptistery, the oldest structure in the city.
-It’s so old (think built-in-the-300s-old) that the ground has since risen 10 feet.
-While our tour guide said that seeing it from 10 feet lower would have made it seem more impressive, I think that it gave us the chance to see the details better.
+It’s so old (think built-in-the-300s-old) that the ground has since risen 10 feet above where it was at the time of original construction.
+While our tour guide said that seeing it from 10 feet lower would have made it seem more impressive, I think the current viewpoint gave us the chance to see the details better.

 There, we learned about the traditional eight-sided blueprint that most baptisteries followed back then, the time period that this one was constructed in, and the symbolism behind the scenes depicted on the ceiling.

 In the middle, John the Baptist (usually depicted wearing a scruffy animal-fur cloth) is baptizing Jesus.

 Throughout history, it was traditional for a newly-baptized Christian to go directly from the baptistery to the church to celebrate their welcome to Christianity.
 We followed the trail of these ancient believers and headed to the Basilica of San Vitale.